Iran's nuclear chief: EU has failed to fulfill 2015 deal commitments

 “Iran will continue to reduce its nuclear commitments as long as the other parties fail to carry out their commitments,” Salehi said, speaking after meeting the acting head of the U.N. nuclear watchdog (IAEA), Cornel Feruta, in Tehran on Sunday.

-Feruta, whose non-proliferation inspectors monitor Iran’s nuclear program, also planned to see Foreign Minister Mohammad Javad Zarif and other senior Iranian officials.
+Feruta, whose inspectors monitor Tehran’s nuclear program, also met Iranian Foreign Minister Mohammad Javad Zarif who told him that Iran’s breaches were permitted under Paragraph 36 of the nuclear accord, the semi-official Fars news agency reported.

+Iranian officials say the paragraph allows one party to the deal to cut its commitments if others do not live up to theirs.

+Feruta reiterated that IAEA inspectors would carry out its verification activities in a “professional and impartial” manner, Fars added.
 The IAEA’s 35-nation Board of Governors will discuss Iran at a quarterly meeting that begins on Monday.

 Since May, Iran has begun to breach caps on its nuclear capacity set by the deal in retaliation for U.S. pressure on Iran to negotiate restrictions on its ballistic missile program and support for proxy forces around the Middle East.